Souslin quasi-orders and bi-embeddability of uncountable structures: The main construction

 To simplify the presentation, we also introduce the following notation for the relevant subsets of the domain \( G_S \) of \( \mathbb{G}_S \) (when necessary, each of these sets is also identified with the corresponding substructure of \( \mathbb{G}_S \)):

-\begin{remark} Notice that both the subsets and the corresponding substructures of \( \mathbb{G}_S \) defined in~\eqref{eq:substructuresofG_T-a}--\eqref{eq:substructuresofG_T-f} do not depend at all on the specific \( S \in \Tr ( 2 \times \kappa ) \) under consideration, but only on the parameters \( s \) and \( u \) (when they appear in the notation).
+\begin{remark} The subsets and the corresponding substructures of \( \mathbb{G}_S \) defined in~\eqref{eq:substructuresofG_T-a}--\eqref{eq:substructuresofG_T-f} do not depend at all on the specific \( S \in \Tr ( 2 \times \kappa ) \) under consideration, but only on the parameters \( s \) and \( u \) (when they appear in the notation).
 Therefore, to further simplify the notation we can safely set

-and define in a similar way the structures \( \mathrm{Seq}^- \), \( \widehat{\mathrm{Seq}} \), \( \mathrm{U}_s \), \( \mathrm{U} \), and \( \mathrm{F}'_{ u , s } \). \end{remark}
+and define in a similar way the structures \( \mathrm{Seq}^- \), \( \widehat{\mathrm{Seq}} \), \( \mathrm{U}_s \), \( \mathrm{U} \), \( \mathrm{F}'_{ u , s } \), and \( \mathrm{F} \). \end{remark}

 In particular, we have \( G_0 = \mathrm{Seq} \uplus \mathrm{Seq}^- \), \( G_1 = G_0 \uplus \widehat{\mathrm{Seq}} \uplus \mathrm{U} \), and \( G_S = G_1 \uplus \mathrm{F} \).
 Finally, the graph \( \mathbb{G}_S \) is then further identified in a canonical way with its copy on \( \kappa \) (which is thus an element of \( \CT_\kappa \)), using the bijections \( \Code{\cdot} \), \( \op{ \cdot}{\cdot } \), and \( e_u \) in the obvious way.